 If you can secure a west-viewing room, your views will be completely unbeatable.
 The room setup is pretty basic; however, the kids’ beds are in a separate room, so that’s a plus.
 Breakfast (free) was a typical Alpine display: cold cuts, yogurts, hard boiled eggs, and a solid variety of breads and jams.
 If we come back, we’ll probably check back into Kulm.
 The views are too good to pass up.

 Interesting sidenote: half-decent Tex-Mex can be found just across the border in Sevelen, Switzerland.
-Cantina Bad-Rans had a real margarita that Kate approved, and “relatively” decent food if you’re heavily experienced in what the USA has to offer.
+Cantina Bad-Rans had a real margarita that my super American wife approved of, and “relatively” decent food if you’re heavily experienced in what the USA has to offer.
 It’s nice and loud, too, so if you’ve got imperfect kids, you shouldn’t feel too out-of-place.
 Call ahead of time.
 Reservations are the norm.
 Recommend-o.

 As far as the snow and slope quality goes: I thought the powder areas felt good but, as it is in Liechtenstein, it’s very small.
 There are two sides of the ski area and both are about the same length.
 The western area of the slopes are your standard European blues; however, if you can hike a bit, you can drop in from some great elevation just above the lift drop-off points.
 The run on the eastern side is really thin and not that fun until you are given the opportunity to drop-in to some “bowl-like” terrain.
 I enjoyed it, a lot.